10 nights starting from

 Arguably saving the best day till last, we head to Polymath Park for a guided tour of Wright's Duncan House with architect Tom Papinchak, who arranged the moving of the house and rebuilt it at its current location.
 We will enjoy a brunch in the Treetops Restaurant accompanied by Tom where it will be possible for a question and answer session with him.
 After brunch we visit Wright's Kentuck Knob (1953) which offers wonderful views of the Pennsylvanian countryside.
 Our last visit of the day is to Wright’s stunning Fallingwater (1936), the quintessential Frank Lloyd Wright House, spectacularly set amidst the woodland of Bear Run nature reserve, for a comprehensive and special “End of Day” tour to see Wright’s masterpiece in its best light.
 The house was built for the Kaufman family atop a waterfall and blends seamlessly with its natural setting – it is now a National Historic Landmark.
 After our visit here we will drive to a nearby local restaurant located on the river for some hors d'oeuvres while admiring the lovely views over the water.

-Day 11: Transfer to the airport for return overnight flight to London Heathrow.
+Day 11: Transfer to the airport for internal flight to Chicago and connection to the return overnight flight to London Heathrow.

 Day 12: Arrive London Heathrow.